 1. Aspiration & Suction Aspiration is a surgical abortion procedure performed during the first 6 to 14 weeks gestation.
 It is also referred to as suction aspiration, suction curettage or vacuum aspiration.
 Your doctor will give you medication for pain relief and possibly sedation.
 It is the most commonly preferred procedure compared to other methods.

 rA tenaculum (surgical instrument with long handles and a clamp at the end) is used to hold the cervix in place for the cervix to be dilated by absorbant rods that vary in size.
 The rods may also be put in a few days prior to the procedure.
 When the cervix is wide enough, a cannula, which is a long plastic tube connected to a suction device, is inserted into the uterus to suction out the fetus and placenta.
 The procedure usually lasts 10-15 minutes, but recovery can require staying at the clinic for a few hours.
 Your doctor will also give you antibiotics to help prevent infection.Risks Common side effects of the procedure include cramping, nausea, sweating, and feeling faint.
 Less frequent side effects include possible heavy or prolong bleeding, blood clots, damage to the cervix and perforation of the uterus.
 Infection due to retained products of conception or infection caused by an STD or bacteria being introduced to the uterus can cause fever, pain, abdominal tenderness and possibly scar tissue.

-Dilation & Curettage (D&C)
+2. Dilation & Curettage (D&C)

-3. Dilation & Evacuation (D&E) Dilation and evacuation is an emergency surgical procedure performed after 14 weeks gestation to save a woman’s life (if the pregnancy would endanger the mother).
+3. Dilation & Evacuation (D&E) Dilation and evacuation is an emergency surgical procedure performed after 14 weeks gestation to save a woman’s life due to early fetal death in the womb which will endanger the mother.
 In most cases, 24 hours prior to the actual procedure, your abortion provider will insert laminaria or a synthetic dilator inside your cervix.
 When the procedure begins the next day, your abortion provider will use a tenaculum to keep the cervix and uterus in place and cone-shaped rods of increasing size are used to continue the dilation process.

 Common side effects include nausea, bleeding and cramping which may last for two weeks following the procedure.
 Although rare, the following are additional risks related to dilation and evacuation: damage to uterine lining or cervix, perforation of the uterus, infection, and blood clots.
 Contact your healthcare provider immediately if your symptoms persist or worsen.